Dental Services Organizations

 DSOs are a hot topic in the dental marketplace.
 These companies are rapidly growing in many ways and forms.
-The structure of these companies varies widely with some companies electing to acquire practices and others to partner with them.
+The structure of these companies varies widely, with some electing to acquire practices and others to partner with them.
 In short, these companies help off-load the non-clinical aspects of a dental practice to allow the practitioners to focus on clinical care.

 What is a DSO?

-Dental service organizations (or dental support organizations) are companies that were formed to provide business support services to dental practices.
+Dental service organizations (or dental support organizations) are formed to provide business support services to dental practices.
 The services offered through these companies can vary widely, but generally include staffing, advertising, management and revenue cycle management.
 Additionally, once a DSO gets to a particular size, it can centralize operations and leverage its negotiating power to reduce a practitioner’s costs for labs, supplies and equipment.